SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: Introduction

-In the top-$k$ sparsification-based DDL, sparse gradients are represented by index-value pairs, and the selected gradient indexes from different workers are usually different~\cite{DBLP:conf/mlsys/ShiZSWZHJZGXLOZ21, DBLP:conf/iclr/LinHM0D18, DBLP:conf/nips/StichCJ18}.
-When efficient All-Reduce methods (e.g., Rabenseifner’s All-Reduce~\cite{DBLP:journals/ijhpca/ThakurRG05}) are used for synchronizing sparsified gradients, the selected gradients undergo multiple transmission and summation steps to obtain global gradients.
-Each summation increases the volume of sparse gradients for the following transmission process due to differing indexes, a phenomenon that does not occur with dense gradients.
-To illustrate this dilemma, we consider the first transmission and summation step in Figure~\ref{fig:issue}, where $k=4$.
-From this figure, the volume of gradients in worker 2 after transmission and summation becomes $7$, much larger than $k=4$, since the selected indexes in the two workers are different.
-This gradient volume-increasing phenomenon is known as gradient accumulation (GA) and significantly degrades the communication efficiency of DDL with sparsification.
-Designing communication algorithms that can reduce the influence of GA is necessary.
+Specifically, when efficient All-Reduce methods (e.g., Rabenseifner's All-Reduce~\cite{DBLP:journals/ijhpca/ThakurRG05}) are used for synchronizing sparsified gradients, the selected gradients undergo multiple transmission and summation steps to obtain global gradients.
+Each summation increases the volume of sparse gradients for the following transmission process since the sparse gradients of different workers may come from differing indexes, resulting in the SGA dilemma.
+The SGA dilemma will lead to a quick increase in gradients, which may degrade to dense gradients.
+For example, Figures~\ref{fig:1a} and~\ref{fig:1b} show the initial 3 gradients of workers 1 and 2, respectively.
+After worker 2 receives worker 1's gradients and adds it to its own gradients, worker 2 gets 5 gradients, as shown in Figure~\ref{fig:1c}.
+As transmission steps continue, the number of gradients for workers increases.
+The SGA dilemma significantly degrades the communication efficiency of distributed model training with sparsification.
+It is necessary to design an efficient method to alleviate the SGA dilemma.